techsoft3d/hc-caas-usermanagement/README.md

-# CaaS Account Handling : Account Managenment for CaaS
+# CaaS User Management

 ## Introduction
-This library implements account management on top of the [CaaS](https://github.com/techsoft3d/hc-caas) library, which is a conversion and streaming backend for HOOPS Communicator.
-It provides an easy to use REST api for managing user accounts and their associated data, including Hubs and Projects with different access levels per user.
+This library implements user management on top of the [CaaS](https://github.com/techsoft3d/hc-caas) library, which is a conversion and streaming backend for HOOPS Communicator.
+It provides a straightforward REST api for managing user accounts and their associated data, including Hubs and Projects with different access levels per user.
 By connecting this library to CaaS, you essentially get a CAD oriented SaaS application "out of the box", with a few lines of server-side code, ideal for prototyping and testing or as the starting point for your own application.

 The library consists of two components, the server-side node.js library you can add to your project via npm as well as a client-side library for communicating with the server.
-It also comes with a framework-agnostic  front-end, written with bootstrap that demonstrates the use of the client-side library and can be used as a starting point for your own application.
+It also comes with a bootstrap based front-end that demonstrates the use of the client-side library and can be used as a starting point for your own application.

 ## Quick Start
-To quickly test out CaaS Account Handling with the provided demo, follow the steps below.
+To quickly test out CaaS User Management with the provided demo, follow the steps below.
 1. Clone the repository
-2. Install the dependencies with `npm install`
+2. Install all dependencies with `npm install`
 3. Ensure CaaS is running on port 3001.
 If not, follow the instructions [here](https://github.com/techsoft3d/hc-caas)
 4. Start the server with `npm start`
 5. Open a browser and navigate to `http://localhost:3000/viewer.html`